 For Amazon, paid ads help externally, but are more heavily invested within the parameters of a respective Amazon marketplace.

 While sellers are certainly encouraged to invest in Google ads and Facebook ads, Amazon ads will have a more direct effect while customers are actively in Amazon searching for a product like yours.

-Choose an Amazon Seller Tool That Provides REAL Amazon Data
+Choose an Amazon Seller Tool That Provides Data That You Can Trust

-In order to get your Amazon SEO right, you’ll need to do your product research and keyword research using real Amazon data.
+In order to get your Amazon SEO right, you’ll need to do your product research and keyword research using the best data available.

 Data derived from Google regarding Amazon product searches can often be skewed or out of date, leading many sellers to have false notions about the state of their private label businesses.

 Helium 10 gets every bit of its powerful information straight from Amazon itself, providing the most accurate picture of your product niche.
-Powerful tools like Black Box, Xray, Magnet, Cerebro, and those in the Helium 10 Chrome extension all rely upon the most accurate Amazon data so you can create your Amazon SEO plan efficiently.
+Powerful tools like Black Box, Xray, Magnet, Cerebro, and those in the Helium 10 Chrome extension all rely upon the best estimated data so you can create your Amazon SEO plan efficiently.